aokush/waiter/README.md

 ```

 2. Create an instance of `io.kush.waiter.Waiter` with a Vertx and Condition instances as parameters.
 A Waiter instance can be configured to control the intervals of the condition evaluation and the max time to wait before the operation terminates with a `io.kush.waiter.TimeoutException`.
 See examples below. <br>
    Creates an instance of Waiter with default interval (2 secs) and max wait time (60 secs).
-This condition is evaluated every 2 secs until its future completes with `true` or until 60 secs after which the operation terminates.
+This condition is evaluated every 2 secs until either its future completes with `true` or for 60 secs after which the operation terminates.

    ```
    Waiter.instance(vertx)